 One of the things I like the MOST about the arts is that they are one of the safest contexts to get practice encountering and overcoming challenges.
 I don't know of any better medium than the arts for kids to get regular practice preparing for life's more important and consequential challenges.

-We'll let Mr. Böck take it from here!
+I'll let Mr. Böck take it from here!

 Have you ever wondered what instruments are best to get kids started in music?